ropellad/LDD3-Notes/Chapter__11_Data_Types.md

 Without the `__attribute__ ((packed))`, the lun field would be preceded by two filler bytes or six if we compile the structure on a 64-bit platform.

-# %% I want to go over packing in a little bit more detail and how this actually happens and why we need it.

 ### Pointers and Error Values (I can point to errors all day long)

 Several internal kernel functions return a pointer value to the caller.
 These functions can also fail (welcome to the club).
 In most cases, failure is indicated by returning a NULL pointer value.
 While this works, it does very little to describe the actual nature of the problem.
 There are times when the caller needs an actual error code so that the right decision can be made as to what to do next in a program.